 A Public Cloud refers to the cloud computing service model where computing services are offered by a third-party service provider to the public through the internet.
-Public cloud essentially saves an organisation from spending on setting up and maintaining its own on-premise cloud computing infrastructure.
+The public cloud essentially saves an organisation from spending on setting up and maintaining its own on-premise cloud computing infrastructure.
 A public cloud environment can be implemented much faster as compared to a private cloud environment.
 It provides customers access to large pools of networking, storage and computing resources, ensuring higher scalability and accessibility.
 Public cloud service providers commonly have several data centres across the globe, allowing customers to access their services at any time, anywhere as long as they have internet connectivity.

 Points to Remember